IgnacioGandur/cv-application/README.md

 ## Features:

 -   ### Decorative backgrounds:
     Choose from a variety of decorative backgrounds to give your CV a unique and stylish look.
 Stand out from the crowd with visually appealing designs that reflect your personality.
-You can pick between light and dark themes.
+You can pick between light and dark themes, or add a custom background (remember to use a repeatable pattern image).
 -   ### PDF download with decorative elements:
     Download your CV as a high-quality PDF file while preserving all the decorative elements, including background images, colors, and links.
 Ensure that your CV looks as impressive in print as it does on the screen.
 -   ### Social media integration: